ironmann250/warehouse-simulator/README.md

 # warehouse-simulator
-an automated storage/retrieval warehouse simulator, that controls a crane, has multiple input and outputs and solves an optimal path for the crane
+an automated storage/retrieval warehouse simulator, that controls a crane, has multiple input and outputs and solves an optimal path for the crane (path planning uses A* by default and plan the path as if it's slving a maze)

 # install